larseggert/ietf-reviewtool/README.md

 # ietf-reviewtool

-This is a simple Python 3 tool to download and review IETF documents, such as Internet-Drafts or RFCs.
-It has no dependencies beyond what comes standard with Python 3, and comes packaged as a single `ietf-reviewtool` script.
+This is a simple Python 3 tool to download and review IETF documents, such as Internet-Drafts or RFCs, and comes packaged as a single `ietf-reviewtool` script.

 ## About